 - Put petroleum jelly (such as Vaseline) around your nostrils to trap pollen before it enters your nasal passage

 - Try to avoid hanging laundry outside.
 This stops pollen being caught in your clothes/towels/bed sheets.

 - Wash and brush your pets’ hair as often as possible

 - Avoid contact with other irritants such as smoke, dust and sprays.

 If after trying these preventative measures you’re still being affected by hay fever you might want to consider medication.
 You can speak to your GP or pharmacist and they may recommend you some of the medications we discuss below.

-While for most people antihistamines are the go-to for treating hay fever, most of these treatments cannot be sold for use during pregnancy without a prescription.
+While for most people antihistamines (like Piriton) are the go-to for treating hay fever, most of these treatments cannot be sold for use during pregnancy without a prescription.
 This is because of the manufacturers’ restrictions, but you may be able to get a prescription for these from your GP.

 Loratadine and Cetirizine are the tablets most often prescribed for hay fever during pregnancy.
 This is because neither causes drowsiness.
 Chlorphenamine can also be prescribed for use during pregnancy, but it can cause drowsiness, so is not usually the first choice.